Images of COVID Toes and Chilblains (8)

 - The condition worsens after self-care.

-- You suspect an underlying condition like lupus.
+- You suspect an underlying condition is causing the chilblains, such as lupus.

 Bolognia J, Schaffer JV, Cerroni L. Dermatology.
 4th ed.
 Philadelphia, PA: Elsevier; 2018.

 James WD, Elston D, Treat JR, Rosenbach MA.
 Andrew’s Diseases of the Skin.
 13th ed.
 Philadelphia, PA: Elsevier; 2019.